What is an assessment centre?

 Request adjustments if necessary

 If you require adjustments to be made to activities, let the recruiter know well in advance so they can be made.
-If you want advice on when and how to disclose your disability during the recruitment process, watch the Get that Job videos.
+If you want advice on when and how to disclose your disability during the recruitment process visit our page on applying with a disability.

 If you have time why not book onto an assessment centre workshop?